Team-Fimbria/GSC2024/README.md

 # Google Solution Challenge 2024
 ## An Influential Health App
-<li>Curating by the motto: Holding Your Hand While You Hold Your Child's</li>
+<li>Driven by the motto: Holding Your Hand While You Hold Your Child's</li>
 <li>Driven by the inspiration: An user-friendly platform to help new mothers to take responsibility for their as well as their baby's well-being</li>

 ## Problem Statement
 New mothers often worry about their own physical recuperation, which includes managing pain and suffering following the delivery and recovering from childbirth.
 They might have breastfeeding-related worries regarding nipple discomfort, latch problems, and milk production.
 Major issues include establishing a balance between self-care and childcare, sleep deprivation, and adjusting to the demands of caring for a newborn.
 Anxiety, overwhelm, and mood swings can all be caused by hormonal fluctuations.
 Women could be concerned about getting back to their pre-pregnancy weight and their body image.
 Creating a network of support and asking family, friends, and medical professionals for assistance are crucial for managing these worries.
+So this app works towards addressing the issues of a new mother, especially regarding postpartum depression.

 ## About Fimbria App
 <ul>